An acoustic neuroma, also known as a vestibular schwannoma, is a rare benign brain tumor that originates from the outer sheath of the balance nerve.

 If you have been diagnosed with an acoustic neuroma, you probably have many questions about possible treatment options and where might be the best place to seek treatment.
 To get a better understanding of the best questions to ask an otolaryngologist and neurosurgeon, we reached out to Rick A. Friedman, MD, PhD, director of the USC Acoustic Neuroma Center at Keck Medicine of USC.

-Dr. Friedman explained the 5 most important questions you need to ask your doctor:
+Dr. Friedman explained the following are the 5 most important questions you need to ask your doctor:

 1. “Are you a comprehensive center that provides all three forms of tumor management (observation, radiation and surgery) and all three surgical approaches?”